2 January 2020 | 20 Comments

 Since my original post on this topic 18 months ago (and this older–but still important–post), I’ve refined my methods for selecting reviewers, so today I thought I would share my current process with you in sequential order:

 - Advance Review Copies: I typically receive 8-12 copies of new products via airmail from my manufacturer, Panda, a few months before we open preorders.
 I select reviewers for each of them–reviewers who are willing to share their perspectives on the game within a certain period of time (ideally the week before preorders go live), as I want our potential preorder customers to be equipped with an array of unrushed, unbiased opinions.
 These reviewers have the opportunity to tell me before we ship anything to them if they’re not available to review the product in a timely manner–I always appreciate when they’re transparent about that, as it means they’re not taking away a limited review copy that could go to another reviewer who is available.
 While I choose a few well-established reviewers for advance review copies, I also try to select some with much smaller audiences to provide them the exponentially higher exposure they receive for these copies.

-- First-Run Review Copies: When my fulfillment centers receive the full ocean-freight shipments, I look at the list of 200+ reviewers and content creators who have entered their information on this form and I select a few dozen of them to receive a free review copy at the same time as preorder customers, with the expectation that they will post substantial content about the product within 2 months.
+- First-Run Review Copies: When my fulfillment centers receive the full ocean-freight shipments, I look at the list of 200+ reviewers and content creators who have entered their information on this form and I select a few dozen of them to receive a free review copy at the same time as preorder customers.
 At this time I also contact other reviewers who requested that specific game to gently let them know that they won’t be receiving a first-run review copy from us (but they might get one in the future).
 That way they’re not left waiting in the dark and they can simply preorder the product if they want to post their thoughts during the initial media rush.